chantran22/IFC-Editor-Workbench/README.md

 # IFC Code Editor Workbench for FreeCAD

 Write `ifcopenshell` Python scripts and see the 3D result live in FreeCAD's viewport.
+This workbench was built-up by Claude AI's support

 ## Install